Albert O. Hirschman: Childhood in Germany, 1915–1933

+Anti-fascism in Europe, 1933–1941

-In 1933, after Hitler's rise to power in Germany and his father's death from cancer on March 31, Hirschman emigrated to Paris on April 2 at the invitation of his former French tutor.
-He continued his studies at HEC Paris, where he was introduced to interregional commerce by Albert Demangeon.
-In Paris, he and his sister Ursula grew close to Raphael Abramovitch Rein and his children Lia and Mark Rein, and to the Italian antifascist activist Eugenio Colorni, who would marry Ursula in December of 1935.
-Hirschman completed his studies at the HEC in the summer of 1935.
+In 1933, after Hitler's rise to chancellorship in Germany in January and his father's death from cancer on March 31, Hirschman emigrated to Paris on April 2 at the invitation of his former French tutor.
+He continued his economic studies at HEC Paris, where he was introduced to interregional commerce by Albert Demangeon.
+In Paris, he and his sister Ursula grew close to Raphael Abramovitch Rein and his children Lia and Mark Rein and also to the Italian anti-fascist activist Eugenio Colorni, who would marry Ursula in December of 1935.
+Hirschman completed his diploma at the HEC in the summer of 1935.

 Next he took a fellowship at the London School of Economics (LSE), where he was particularly influenced by economist Piero Sraffa (Colorni's cousin) and the international trade economist Philip Barrett Whale.
 Whale introduced him to empirical work and recommended a career in economic intelligence.

-Hirschman returned to Paris in June 1936 and reached out to Neu Beginnen contacts from his time in the Workers Socialist Youth to become involved in antifascist fighting on behalf of the Spanish Republic in the Spanish Civil War from July to the end of October.
+Hirschman returned to Paris in June 1936 and reached out to Neu Beginnen contacts from his time in the Workers Socialist Youth to become involved in anti-fascist fighting on behalf of the Spanish Republic in the Spanish Civil War from July to the end of October.
 He fought under the banner of POUM, most likely at the Battle of Monte Pelado.